6 Fun Activities to Try at Blythe Island Regional Park: Expert’s Guide 2025

 You might even spot a majestic bald eagle soaring overhead!
 The tranquil waters are perfect for a leisurely paddle, making it an ideal activity for both beginners and experienced paddlers alike.

-Consider joining a guided tour offered by Local Eco Tours for a richer experience and to learn more about the local ecosystem and history of the area.
+Consider joining a guided tour offered by Local Eco Tours for a richer experience and to learn more about the local ecosystem and the area’s history.

 Pro Tip: Check the tide charts before you go – low tide can make navigating some areas challenging.